CalebEverett/arloader/README.md

  qzQlASZrQXNF9HYIOTPjEZL9uy1U9Ou086kCkQWqld0       2       3  Submitted           0
  ```

-A json status object gets written to `LOG_DIR` for each uploaded bundle with a file name of `<TXID>.json`.
-It has the transaction id, reward, creation time and ids and paths of the files included in the bundle.
+A status object gets written to a json file named `<TXID>.json` in a newly created sub directory in the parent folder of the first file to match `<GLOB>`.
+The folder will be named `arloader_<RAND_CHAR>`.
+You can specify an existing folder to write statuses to by passing the `--log-dir` argument.

 ```json
 {